What is borderline personality disorder?

 - Intense emotions and mood swings.

 - Harmful, impulsive behaviours.
-These may include things like substance abuse, binge eating, out-of-control spending, risky sexual behaviour, and reckless driving.
+These may include things like substance use, binge eating, out-of-control spending, risky sexual behaviour, and reckless driving.

 - Relationship problems.
 You may see others as either "good" or "bad" and may shift from one view to the other suddenly, for minor reasons.
 This can make relationships very difficult.